curi0sity-sys/mattijs.id/README.md

   </li>
   <li>CV - mattijs.id
     <ul>
-      <li>A one-page website in html that's my resume. #finishing it up right now.
-It'll need to be put into a Docker so it can be put into the same K8s cluster</li>
+      <li>A one-page website in html that's my resume.
+Once ready, hosted on a s3 bucket via cloudfront and their certs</li>
     </ul>
   </li>
   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
 Or the fasted in memory cache available with its settings to about 120GB.
 (This won't live on the same k8s cluster</li>